vishnupeas/config/ubuntu/mailhog/readme.md

 # Mailhog

-Mailhog is a email testing tool that mimicks SMTP server for local use.
+Mailhog is a email testing tool that mimics SMTP server for local use.

 ## Installing Mailhog